9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **8/18/22 Meeting Overview**
-Today we spent the majority of the day organizing teams with the returning memebers, our team didn't change at all, but we are looking at the possibility of adding a freshman to our team to give us one more member we can teach to do stuff.
+Today we spent the majority of the day organizing teams with the returning members, our team didn't change at all, but we are looking at the possibility of adding a freshman to our team to give us one more member we can teach to do stuff.

 #### **End of Entry**